 R has a reputation of being hard to learn.
 Some of that is due to the fact that it is radically different from other analytics software.
 Some is an unavoidable byproduct of its extreme power and flexibility.
 And, as with any software, some is due to design decisions that, in hindsight, could have been better.

-If you have experience with other analytics tools, you may at first find R very alien.
+If you have experience with other data science tools, you may at first find R very alien.
 Training and documentation that leverages your existing knowledge and which points out where your previous knowledge is likely to mislead you can save much frustration.
-This is the approach I use in my books, R for SAS and SPSS Users and R for Stata Users as well as the workshops that are based on them.
+This is the approach I use in my books, R for SAS and SPSS Users and R for Stata Users, as well as in the workshops that are based on those books.